 You can check out my page on

 The state government website should come up listed in the search engine results.
+These websites are usually always indexed by the search engines so that those people searching for the BOP can find the website online.

 Your next step, if you are not yet employed, is to find a job.
 Visit the Job Boards to search employment opportunities.